AndieWill510/tinydoor/Options/053-the-fire-was-not-the-lesson.md

 ## Mercy

-You were not born to meet someone else's standard of legible.
+You were not born to meet someone else's standard of valuable.

 Or lovable.